-Imagine you asked a candidate the following question: “We have a very team-based culture here, so you’ve got good teamwork and collaboration skills, right?”
-The candidate would have to be completely clueless not to get the correct answer to this question; of course they’ll say they have great teamwork skills.
-And while we can all laugh at how overtly that teamwork question was “leading” the candidate and tipping-off the correct answer, the questions that started the article are more subtle, but just as problematic.
+Imagine you asked a candidate the following job interview question: “We have a very team-based culture here, so you’ve got good teamwork and communication skills, right?”
+The candidate would have to be completely clueless not to get the correct answer to this question; of course they’ll say they have great communication skills.
+And while we can all laugh at how overtly that job interview question was “leading” the candidate and tipping-off the correct answer, the questions that started the article are more subtle, but just as problematic.

 In this world, there are problem bringers and there are problem solvers.
 When you ask a problem bringer about a problem, they will tell you about the problem and nothing more.
 When you ask a problem solver about a problem, they will tell you about both the problem and the solution.

-Let’s take the question: “Tell me about a conflict with a co-worker and how you resolved it.”
-This question goes wrong with the phrase “how you resolved it.”
+Let’s take one of our behavioral interview questions from above: “Tell me about a conflict with a co-worker and how you resolved it.”
+This interview question goes wrong with the phrase “how you resolved it.”
 With this question, we’ve just signaled that we don’t want to hear about any times that they did NOT resolve the conflict with a coworker.
 But from a hiring perspective, that’s the really important information.
 What if they resolved a conflict one time, and failed to resolve the conflict 500 times?
 By making this a leading question, you’ve lost all the data on the 500 episodes where they couldn’t resolve a conflict.

-And how about: “Tell me about a time when you had to balance competing priorities and did so successfully.”
+And how about another of our interview questions: “Tell me about a time when you had to balance competing priorities and did so successfully.”
 “Balance competing priorities” tells the candidate NOT to tell you about all the times they struggled or failed to balance competing priorities (which would be good to know), but instead to find the one time they were able to balance priorities successfully and relay that example.

 - “Happened all the time; that’s why I’m interviewing with you guys.”